 You can take your seats and relax because this is probably the easiest and most effective Christmas decoration in existence.
 Unless you count setting out a box of After Eight dinner mints Christmas decorating.
 Which I do.
 So, let me rephrase … this is probably the second easiest and most effective Christmas decoration in existence.

 Dried orange slices.
 Slice, bake, hang.
 Those are your instructions.
+That’s it.

 You might think with something so simple that the results would be mediocre.
 They are not.
 The results are spectacular.

-You can hang them on a tree. set them in a bowl or tuck them into garland.
 The choice is yours because dried orange slices are incredibly accommodating.
 They’ll give you no trouble at all.

 There are really only three things you need to remember.